-to avoid errors that arise when the ad-hoc handcrafting approach is used.
+The generated XML descriptors are fed into the CIAO component middleware runtime environment, which then deploys the components into the containers throughout the ITS distributed system.
+This MDA-based modeling approach is essential to the CCM D&C process.
+In particular, it automates the descriptor generation to avoid errors that arise when the ad-hoc handcrafting approach is used.
 Moreover, analysis is performed on the D&C models to ensure semantic correctness of the configurations, e.g., only the ports with the same interface or event type could be connected.

-3.3 Relations between the Warehouse Model and the Component D&C Model

-As discussed above, there are two types of modeling aspects in ITS: (1) warehouse modeling and (2) component deployment and configuration (D&C) modeling.
-These two aspects are semi-orthogonal to each other in terms of aspect separation, i.e., they depict the overall system from different perspectives, yet they are complementary to each other.
-For example, Figure 5 shows how the system modeler and warehouse modeler are different roles in the ITS development process.
+3.3 Relation between the Warehouse Model and the Component Deployment and Configuration Model two aspects are semi-orthogonal to each other in terms of aspect separation, i.e., they depict the overall system from different perspectives, yet they are complementary to each other.
+For example, Figure 6 shows how the system modeler and warehouse modeler are different roles in the ITS development process.